zhuqiuyang/hacker-notes/SICP/10BNotes.md

 > And I described to you what this sweep is like.
 I'm going to walk down from one end ofmemory or the other, I don't care where, scanning every cell that's in the memory.
 And as I scanthese cells, I'm going to link them together, if they are free, into the free list.
 And if they're notfree, I'm going to unmark them so the marks become zero.

+#### Minsky-Fenichel-Yochelson algorithm

+内存分为两块(fromSpace, toSpace)

+scan, copy.(copy后的是一块连续的空间)

+>  I believe no one has found a faster algorithm than that.

+QA:

+1. One thing you should realise is that garbage collectors have to be small.Not because they have to be fast, but because no one can debug a complicated garbage collector.
+A garbage collector, if it doesn't work, will trash your memory in such a way that you cannot figure out what the hell happened.

+### Part 3: